SR+Codec: a Benchmark of Super-Resolution for Video Compression Bitrate Reduction: Related Work

 SR has received extensive attention since neural networks were first applied to this area, resulting in many approaches.

-Some SR algorithms rely on the temporal redundancy of video frames, allowing them to restore a single high-resolution frame from a series of low-resolution ones.
-RBPN~\cite{haris2019recurrent} integrates spatial and temporal contexts from a video using a recurrent encoder-decoder module.
-COMISR~\cite{li2021comisr} upscales compressed videos; it employs bidirectional recurrent warping for detail-preserving flow estimation, and it applies Laplacian enhancement.
-BasicVSR++~\cite{chan2022basicvsr++} also adopts bidirectional propagation and spatial alignment.
-VRT~\cite{liang2022vrt} extracts video features, upscales them, and then reconstructs HQ frames on the basis of these features using a transformer network.
+Some SR algorithms rely on the temporal redundancy of video frames, allowing them to restore a single high-resolution frame from a series of low-resolution ones. \textbf{RBPN}~\cite{haris2019recurrent} integrates spatial and temporal contexts from a video using a recurrent encoder-decoder module. \textbf{COMISR}~\cite{li2021comisr} upscales compressed videos; it employs bidirectional recurrent warping for detail-preserving flow estimation, and it applies Laplacian enhancement. \textbf{BasicVSR++}~\cite{chan2022basicvsr++} also adopts bidirectional propagation and spatial alignment. \textbf{VRT}~\cite{liang2022vrt} extracts video features, upscales them, and then reconstructs HQ frames on the basis of these features using a transformer network. \textbf{RVRT}~\cite{liang2022recurrent} divides videos into multiple clips and uses previously inferred clip features to estimate subsequent clip features.
+Additionally, a guided deformable attention mechanism facilitates clip-to-clip alignment by predicting and aggregating multiple relevant locations across different clips. \textbf{Swin2SR}~\cite{conde2022swin2sr} explores Swin Transformer V2 to improve \textbf{SwinIR}~\cite{liang2021swinir} compressed image super-resolution.

-Generative adversarial networks (GANs) serve widely in deep learning and especially in SR. ESRGAN~\cite{wang2018esrgan} modifies the SRGAN architecture by adding residual-in-residual dense block as well as improved adversarial loss and perceptual loss.
-Real-ESRGAN~\cite{wang2021realesrgan} enhances this approach by incorporating high-order degradation modeling to simulate real-world degradation.
+Generative adversarial networks (GANs) serve widely in deep learning and especially in SR. \textbf{ESRGAN}~\cite{wang2018esrgan} modifies the SRGAN architecture by adding residual-in-residual dense block as well as improved adversarial loss and perceptual loss. \textbf{Real-ESRGAN}~\cite{wang2021realesrgan} enhances this approach by incorporating high-order degradation modeling to simulate real-world degradation.

+Lately, diffusion models have demonstrated impressive abilities to generate high-quality results in various applications, and SR is no exception~\cite{saharia2022image,yue2024resshift,wang2023sinsr,noroozi2024you}.
+Although diffusion-based models have shown promising results, their drawback lies in the long inference process.
+These models usually need multiple inference steps to produce a final output, which hinders their practical use.
+Since they are unable to work in real time, they can't be used in the video decoding process.
+Therefore, in this study we are not considering diffusion models.

 Given the limited number of SR models designed to work with compressed video, assessing the performance of existing SR models on compressed video remains a critical task.